 Productivity That Gets Results, our popular productivity seminar, has been closed (we’ve stopped selling it).
 However, members of our Learning Community will have access to it starting in January.

-The Art of Focus is being offered for sale until early January and then I’m closing it for good.
+The Art of Focus is being offered for sale until early January and then I’m closing it for good (update 2019: This is now a part of the learning community).
 The course was a smashing success, but the accountability element takes considerable time.
 (Note: If you join the program before it closes, you’ll still get all the feedback, support and open access to the course that previous students enjoy.
 You’re grandfathered in forever.)

 I’ve started working on a new course.
 You’re going to love it.